liuuu/egghead.io_redux_course_notes/17-Extracting_Container_Components_FilterLink.md

 # 22. Extracting Container Components (FilterLink)
 [Video Link](https://egghead.io/lessons/javascript-redux-extracting-container-components-filterlink)

 In the previous section, we separated presentational components from our main container component. `TodoApp` specifies the behaviors when buttons are clicked, items are added, and filters are applied.
-The individual presentational components, such as AddTodos, Footer, TodoList, etc don't dispatch actions, but instead call their callback functions in the props. ~Therefore, they are only responsible for the looks, not the behavior~.
+The individual presentational components, such as AddTodos, Footer, TodoList, etc don't dispatch actions, but instead call their callback functions in the props.
+Therefore, they are only responsible for the looks, not the behavior.

+因此他们只负责呈现, 不负责行为.

 The downside of this approach is that lots of props must be passed down the tree even when intermediate components don't really use them.